 Traditional Nepali festivals (whether Hindu or Buddhist) usually follow a lunar calendar.
 This means that some festivals that fall in March one year may be in February or April the next.
 Some festivals that often fall in March are:

-Ghode Jatra, a festival in Kathmandu when the Nepal Army performs horse races to ward off the demon Gurumapa.
+Ghode Jatra, Kathmandu.
+A festival where the Nepal Army performs horse races to ward off the demon Gurumapa.

-Maha Shivaratri, celebrated throughout the country but particularly lively at Kathmandu's Pashupatinath Temple where thousands of sadhus (Hindu holy men) gather to worship Lord Shiva.
+Maha ShivaratriNationwide.
+Celebrated throughout the country but is particularly lively at Kathmandu's Pashupatinath Temple, sees thousands of sadhus (Hindu holy men) gather to worship Lord Shiva.

-Upper Mustang Trek.
+Upper Mustang Trek - 15 Days.
 Tourism infrastructure starts to open up again in Mustang in March.
 This moderate, lesser-known trek passes through one of the driest regions of Nepal and provides spectacular mountain scenery.

-Climb Island Peak.
-For experienced trekkers who want to try their hand at mountain climbing, or less-experienced climbers looking for a good challenge, Island Peak is a great option in the Himalaya.
-It follows much of the classic Everest Base Camp trek, and the panoramic views from the peak of the highest mountains in the world are unforgettable.
-Though the trek itself takes 17 days, plan to spend at least 3 weeks in country.
+Climb Island Peak: Nepal's Most Popular Trekking Peak - 24 Days.
+For experienced trekkers who want to try their hand at mountain climbing, or less-experienced climbers looking for a good challenge, Island Peak is the perfect option in the Himalaya.
+The climb is challenging but not too technical.
+The spectacular trek follows much of the classic Everest Base Camp trek, and the panoramic views from the peak of the highest mountains in the world are memorable.

 More Helpful Information